Skip to content

-Due to the life threatening nut allergy of several of our pupils we aim to be a ‘nut free’ school.
-Please do not give your child nuts or other food items that contain nuts (e.g. peanut butter, nutella) in lunchboxes or for morning snacks.
-Please do check the ingredients of food items included in your child’s lunchboxes.
+Due to the life-threatening nut allergy of several of our pupils, we aim to be a ‘nut free’ school.
+Please do not give your child nuts or other food items that contain nuts (e.g. peanut butter, nutella) in lunch boxes or for morning snack.
+Please do check the ingredients of food items included in your child’s lunch boxes.

-At morning registration pupils are able to choose their lunch option from a menu containing at least two choices (this includes a vegetarian option each day).
-All school lunches need to be ordered by 10:00am.
-If a child arrives at school after this time (due to a medical appointment for example) parents will need to provide a packed lunch.
-Alternatively, parents may contact the school office before 9:00am to book their child’s lunch if they know their child will be arriving late that day.
-During the Summer term, the kitchen offers a picnic lunch option which means the children can sit on the field and enjoy their lunch outside with those children who have brought their lunch from home.
-During the Winter months, there is a jacket potato option with a variety of fillings available across the week.
+At morning registration, pupils are able to choose their lunch option from a menu containing at least two choices (this includes a vegetarian option each day).
+If a child arrives at school after 10.00am (for example, due to a medical appointment), parents will need to provide a packed lunch.
+Alternatively, parents may contact the school office before 9.30am to book their child’s lunch if they know their child will be arriving late.

 Special Diets

-If a child has a specific dietary requirement parents will need to complete a Hampshire Education Catering ‘Medically identified Special Diets Request Form’ and provide supporting medical evidence.
-This needs to be done online here: https://www.hants.gov.uk/educationandlearning/education-catering/parent-information/primary/specialdiets
+If a child has a specific dietary requirement, parents will need to complete a ‘Medically Diet Request Form’ and provide supporting medical evidence to Chartwells.
+This needs to be done online here: https://www.chartwells.co.uk/medical-diets/

 Free School Meals

-All children in EYFS and KS1 (Year R-2) are entitled to Universal Free School Meals under the Government scheme.
+All children in EYFS and KS1 (Year R to 2) are entitled to Universal Free School Meals under the Government scheme.
 More information about this scheme can be found here: https://www.hants.gov.uk/educationandlearning/freeschoolmeals/infants

 Payment